DataTalksClub/mlops-zoomcamp/02-experiment-tracking/homework.md

 ## Q3.
 Train a model with autolog

-We will train a random forest regressor on the taxi dataset.
+We will train a random forest regressor (from Scikit-Learn) on the taxi dataset.

 We have prepared the training script `train.py` for this exercise, which can be also found in the folder `homework`.
 The script will load the datasets produced by the previous step, train the model on the training set and finally calculate the RMSE on the validation set.